sandraIslas/Repo2022/README.md

 The project is for the automation training

 # Hi I'm Sandy
-I'm an Software automation Engineer
+I'm a Software automation Engineer

 - This project is Selenium
 - This project is for the training